bobbingwide/oik-update/readme.txt

 == Description ==
 oik-update provides three batch routines which are invoked by oik-batch.

-- oik-blocker.php to improve the generation of blocks for a plugin listed in blocks.wp-a2z.org
+- oik-blocker.php to improve the generation of blocks for plugins listed in blocks.wp-a2z.org
 - oik-themer.php to improve the registration of FSE themes listed in blocks.wp-a2z.org
 - oik-update.php to improve applying API updates for WordPress, plugins or themes